seqeralabs/tower-cli/README.md

 The key features are:

-- **A Nextflow-like experience**: Seqera CLI provides a developer-friendly environment.
+- **A Nextflow-like experience**: tw CLI provides a developer-friendly environment.
 Pipelines can be launched with the CLI similarly to Nextflow but with the Seqera benefits of monitoring, logging, resource provisioning, dataset management, and collaborative sharing.

 - **Infrastructure as Code**: All Seqera resources, including pipelines and compute environments, can be described in a declarative manner.
 This enables a complete definition of an analysis environment that can be versioned and treated as code.
 It greatly simplifies configuration sharing and routine administration.

-- **Built on OpenAPI**: The CLI interacts with Seqera via the [Seqera Platform API](https://cloud.seqera.io/openapi/index.html) which uses the OpenAPI 3.0 specification.
-Seqera CLI provides full control of the Seqera application, allowing users to get maximum insights into pipeline submissions and execution environments.
+- **Built on OpenAPI**: tw CLI interacts with Seqera via the [Seqera Platform API](https://cloud.seqera.io/openapi/index.html) which uses the OpenAPI 3.0 specification.
+The CLI provides full control of the Seqera application, allowing users to get maximum insights into pipeline submissions and execution environments.

 See the [Seqera Platform documentation](https://docs.seqera.io/platform/latest) to learn more about the application.

 ## Availability

-Seqera CLI can be installed on macOS, Windows, and Linux.
+tw CLI can be installed on macOS, Windows, and Linux.

 It is compatible with [Seqera Cloud](https://cloud.seqera.io/) and Enterprise versions 21.08 and later.